BhallaLab/moose-core/Docs/user/markdown/Nkit2Documentation.markdown

 the Squid Axon demo installed along with MOOSEGUI and consult its help/tutorial.

-Read more about compartmental modelling in the first few chapters of the
+Read more about compartmental modeling in the first few chapters of the
 [Book of Genesis](http://www.genesis-sim.org/GENESIS/iBoG/iBoGpdf/index.html).

-Models can be defined in [NeuroML](http://www.neuroml.org), an XML format which is mostly supported across simulators.
+Models can be defined in [NeuroML](http://www.neuroml.org), an XML format which is well supported across simulators.
 Channels, neuronal morphology (compartments), and networks can be specified using various levels of NeuroML, namely ChannelML, MorphML and NetworkML.
 Importing of cell models in the